GoPeaks-AI/HypothesisReader/README.md

 This function provides a Graphical User Interface through a Shiny app to perform the above action.
 The table with the processed information can then be downloaded as a CSV file.
 Executing *LauchApp()* from the RStudio console will launch a Shiny app.
 The app allows the user to select PDF files for upload and processing.

-**Note:** The app launches with the local machine’s default web browser.
+**Note:** The app launches using the default web browser for the local machine.
 If the Shiny app does not launch after running this function, please check your browser's pop-up settings.

 ### Additional
-The function *InstallCausalityExtraction* is also provided in the package.
+The function *InstallPythonPackages* is also provided in the package.
 This function is to manually install the required Python packages, and should only be used if the default installation process failed.